 It is part of the John Corey #3 series and is a thriller that was published by Vision Publishers on November 1, 2005 and has 692 pages.

 Other books in this series include MatchUp

-Other books by this author include The Panther
+Other books by this author which I have reviewed include The Panther

 Third in the John Corey thriller series revolving around a maverick of an ex-cop who now works for the FBI on their Anti Terrorist Task Force.
 This conspiracy theory is set in New York City.

 I had to plow through this one.
 And the only reasons I can come up with are that this was Corey up against a hard-core cover-up, and DeMille is using real-life events that still break my heart.